XKaguya/AutoReconnect-Remastered/README.md

 ```
 Restore player's Role.
 Restore player's HP.
+Restore player's Scale.
+Restore player's Stamina.
 Restore player's Ammo.
 Restore player's Inventory.
 Restore player's Effect with Intensity and Duration.
 Replace disconnected Scp player to a random spectator player.

+And also supports for CustomRoles/CustomItems (Not the CustomModule).
 ```

 Full Auto plugin.
 No need do anything else than install.